nervosnetwork/rfcs/rfcs/0010-eaglesong/0010-eaglesong.md

 <a name="Bit-Matrix"></a>
 ## Bit Matrix

 The state vector is mapped to a new state vector determined via (row-)vector-matrix multiplication, where the coefficients of the matrix are either 0 or 1.
-Every row of this matrix represents an indications of which state elements to xor together.
+Every row of this matrix represents an indication of which state elements to xor together.

 The matrix is given below.
 A multiplication procedure follows.